 That’s not to say there is no place for the work created in these raw places.
 If you can function productively in that state, then carry on.
 Though, if the pain of creating is too much for you, then consider finding that place of calm I mentioned.

-3. You’re forcing your creativity to Make Money
+3. Maybe you’re forcing your creativity to make money.

 Though what happens when it’s a dark day?
 What happens when I don’t have enough energy to spend 90% of my time just going through the motions?
 I’ll tell you what happens.
 I don’t make money.
 I don’t sell art.
 Then, I punish myself and my creativity for not being more productive.
 All of this causes layers of pain and discomfort.
 Making art to sell begins to feel like a million bees swarming around my head.
 Adrenaline surges and my feet take me to a place that is anywhere but my studio.

-We each have our own creative spirit, and some of us need a little more nurturing in order to coax the creations to come to life.
+We each have our own creative spirit, and some of us need a little more nurturing in order to coax our creations to life.
 There’s no shame in that.

 Creativity doesn’t come easy at all times.
-It can flow like gushing river, or it can dry up like the container of varnish I left open in my studio.
+If your creative process feels painful right now, just take a little breather.
+Creativity can flow like a gushing river, or it can dry up like the container of varnish I left open in my studio.
 Your creative process can change with your emotions and circumstances.
 It can be comforting as well as painful.

 Just show up the best you can.
 The process may be painful today, but it might feel better tomorrow or the next day.
 We all handle pain differently.
 Push your limits if you can, but always know when it’s time to rest.

-Also, please don’t worry about me 🙂 Despite my darkness and creative process bringing me pain at the moment, I am here.
-I am writing.
-I am painting.
-I am finding the light again.
+Also, please don’t worry about me 🙂 Despite my darkness and creative process bringing me pain at the moment, I am here, I am writing, I am painting, and I am finding the light again.